obadiahphone/Clark_Class_Incident_Reporting_System/specs.md

 #### For the *Executive* we will have Günther and Gertrude.

-Günther owned Greenwood Bank up until when he sold a controlling interest.
+Günther owned Greenwell Bank up until when he sold a controlling interest.
 Günther looks forward to IRS going into production.
 He wants to save money and get better use from his help staff.
 There has been increasing pressure from the stock holders to streamline operations.
-Günther has started 4 projects at Greenwood in the las couple of weeks.
+Günther has started 4 projects at Greenwell in the las couple of weeks.

-Gertrude is the COO at Greenwood.
+Gertrude is the COO at Greenwell.
 Mostly her secretaries use her computers.
 Those that can recall the old days remember the time Gertrude stuffed two floppies into one slot on her computer.

 #### Sys Admin will be Slim